DavidGraber/FunctionalHomologyWorkshop/project1/instructions.md

 ## Overview

-This project focuses on similarity detection within the ProtStab 2.0 train and test dataset (https://doi.org/10.3390/ijms231810798).
+This project focuses on similarity detection within the ProtStab train and test dataset ([https://doi.org/10.3390/ijms231810798](https://link.springer.com/article/10.1186/s12864-019-6138-7)).
 You will perform the following steps:
-- **Clustering:** You will cluster the protein sequences using different combinations of sequence identity and sequence coverage thresholds.
+- **Clustering:** You will cluster the protein sequences using different sequence identity and sequence coverage thresholds.
-- **Visualization:** For each clustering, we can visualize the connectivity of test sequences with training complexes, giving insights into train-test data leakage present in this database.
+- **Visualization:** For each clustering, you can visualize the connectivity of test sequences with training complexes, giving insights into train-test data leakage present in this database.
+Which test datapoints would you remove?
--
+- **Dataset curation:** After identifying train-test dataleakage, you will also curate the train dataset to ensure more realistic cross-validation results.
-- **Training of XGBoost regressors:** You will train a simple XGBoost regressor and evaluate its performance based on the unfiltered test dataset and the filtered dataset (based on afore determined sequence identity and sequence coverage thresholds).
+- **Training of XGBoost regressors:** You will train a simple XGBoost regressor with 5-fold cross-validation and evaluate its performance based on the unfiltered test dataset and the filtered train dataset.
 How do the performance metrics change?

 ## Key Concepts

-### PDBbind Database
+### ProtStab
-In the context of ProtStab 2.0 algorithm utilized a dataset of protein thermal stability measurements, specifically focused on protein melting temperatures (Tₘ).
+The ProtStab algorithm utilized a dataset of protein thermal stability measurements (https://www.science.org/doi/10.1126/science.aai7825), specifically focused on protein melting temperatures (Tₘ).
 It contains experimentally determined Tₘ values for a wide range of wild-type proteins under various experimental conditions.
 This dataset is widely used for training and evaluating computational models that predict protein thermal stability and its determinants.

-### Binding Affinity
-- **Binding affinity** measures how strongly a ligand binds to a protein
-- Expressed as log Kd/Ki values (lower values indicate stronger binding)
-- Critical for drug discovery and understanding protein-ligand interactions

 ### Similarity Metrics
 The project uses two different similarity metrics to cluster similar protein sequences:

-1. **Pairwise sequence identity**: Measures sequence similarity between protein sequences (0-100, higher is more similar)
+1. **Sequence identity**: Measures sequence similarity between protein sequences (0-100, higher is more similar)
 2. **Sequence coverage**: Measures how much of the two sequences can be aligned (0-1, higher is more similar)

 ### Prediction Method
 The approach uses a **XGBoost** regressor:
-- The Regressor is trained on the full ProtStab2 training dataset (without hyperparameter tuning)
+- The Regressor is first trained on the full ProtStab training dataset (without hyperparameter tuning)
-- Performance is evaluated using both unfiltered and filtered test dataset
+- The Regressor is then trained on a filtered ProtStab training dataset (without hyperparameter tuning)
-- Different filtering thresholds and their impact on model performance evaluation are compared
+- The resulting cross-validation performances of both datasets are compared

 ## Data Requirements